Wojciech Jaruzelski: Death

 Jaruzelski died on 25 May 2014 in a Warsaw hospital after suffering a stroke earlier that month.
 He had reportedly requested confession and last rites by a Roman Catholic priest.
 President Bronisław Komorowski, former Presidents Lech Wałęsa and Aleksander Kwaśniewski, and hundreds of other Poles attended his funeral mass at the Field Cathedral of the Polish Army in Warsaw on 30 May.
 Wałęsa and Komorowski, who were among the thousands imprisoned during the crackdown on Solidarity in 1981, both said that judgment against Jaruzelski "would be left to God".
 Jaruzelski was cremated and buried with full military honours at Powązki Military Cemetery in Warsaw, near the grave of Bolesław Bierut, the first Communist leader of Poland after World War II.
-The decision to bury Jaruzelski at Powązki, the burial place of Polish soldiers killed defending their country since the early 19th century, caused protests.
+The decision to bury Jaruzelski at the Powązki Military Cemetery caused protests.

 Personal life

 Jaruzelski married Barbara Halina Jaruzelska (1931–2017) in 1961.
 They had a daughter, Monika who was born on 11 August 1963.
-Monika has a son, Gustaw.

 Legacy

-The BBC reported in 2001 that "for some Poles — particularly the Solidarity generation — he is little short of a traitor".
-However, opinion polls as of 15 May 2001 suggested that a majority of the Polish people were open to agreeing with his explanation that martial law was implemented to forestall a Soviet invasion.
-In interviews in Russian media (Rossiyskaya Gazeta, for example), he has been presented as the harbinger of Poland's democracy.
+Domestic perception

+In the years shortly succeeding the 1989 democratic transformation, Jaruzelski maintained an overall positive image.
+According to Centre for Public Opinion Research (CBOS) polls, Jaruzelski began his brief presidency with a 74% approval rating, although by the end of his presidency, his approval shrunk to 32%.
+In 1994, an OBOP poll showed 52% of Poles respected Jaruzelski over Wałęsa as a politician, whereas only 24% preferred Wałęsa.
+In 2008, a CBOS poll showed 46% approved of Jaruzelski's historical political activity, whereas 29% rated him negatively.
+Compared to his predecessors, he ranked above Władysław Gomułka (34% approved/37% disapproved) and Bolesław Bierut (19/42%), but below Edward Gierek (55/24%).
+However, further after the fall of communism, Jaruzelski's popularity degraded: another CBOS poll from 2018 showed only 28% ranked his actions positively, and 42% negatively.

+Much like Jaruzelski's approval, the decision to implement martial law was historically perceived as positive, although with decreasing popularity in time.
+Throughout the post-communist period, poll respondents generally found the decision to introduce martial law justified.
+OBOP polls showed that from 1995 to 2016, at least a plurality — from 41 to 54% — of respondents saw the decision as justified.
+CBOS polls from 1994 to 2016 also generally showed Poles agreed with the decision to impose martial law, with a plurality — 41 to 54% — deeming it the "right decision", although a 2021 poll indicated a plurality of 37% perceived it as "wrong" (with 31% perceiving it as "right").
+In a 1994 OBOP poll, 71% of respondents disagreed with penalising Jaruzelski for the introduction of martial law, with only 15% agreeing.

+Foreign perception

+Rossiyskaya Gazeta presented Jaruzelski as the harbinger of Poland's democracy.
 Croatian writer Slavenka Drakulić described Jaruzelski as a "tragic believer in Communism who made a pact with the devil in good faith".